SpiritBreaker226/mailchimp/README.md

 # Front-end Choose Your Own Adventure Take-Home

+## To Install

+### Server

+ 1. In the terminal make sure you are in the project's root directory
+ 2. Go to the `cd server` directory
+ 3. Run `npm i`

+### Frontend

+ 1. In the terminal make sure you are in the project's root directory
+ 2. Go to the `cd frontend` directory
+ 3. Run `npm i`
+ 4. Run `cp .env.example .env`

+## To Run Both Frontend & Server

+ 1. In the terminal make sure you are in the project's root directory
+ 2. Go to the `cd server` directory
+ 3. Run `npm run dev`

+## Instructions

 Design and build a comments feed that displays all comments and notifies a user in real-time when new comments are added.

 Here is the data schema for a Comment: